 Does this mean that you should stretch out your content to 1700+ words?
 It’s still not that simple.
 It’s all about what kind of content you provide.
-If you’re looking for a simple answer to a simple question, you don’t want to be directed to a 2000 word article, and Google knows this.
-What this study shows, is that you shouldn’t be held back by a presumed short reader attention span.
+If you’re looking for a simple answer to a simple question, you don’t want to be directed to a 2000-word article, and Google knows this.
+What this study shows is that you shouldn’t be held back by a presumed short reader attention span.

-You need to categorise your own writing and adjust the content length accordingly.
-If your content is about tackling a single answered question, it should be brief and to the point, there is no need to drag out the question and confuse the reader.
-However, if you’re writing an article on a certain study with many aspects, then it’s better to cover every aspect of the study, which means more words.
+You need to categorise your writing and adjust the content length accordingly.
+If your content is about tackling a single answered question, it should be brief and to the point; there is no need to drag out the question and confuse the reader.
+However, if you’re writing an article on a certain study with many aspects, it’s better to cover every aspect of the study, which means more words.